turingschool/backend-curriculum-site/module2/projects/bulk_discounts/index.md

 As a merchant
 When I visit my bulk discounts index
-Then next to each bulk discount I see a link to delete it When I click this link
+Then next to each bulk discount I see a button to delete it When I click this button
 Then I am redirected back to the bulk discounts index page And I no longer see the discount listed
 ```